leios/gpu-handbook/src/content/abstractions.md

 Ok.
 I get it.
 It's not that impressive.
-After all, the average of `rand(...)` *should be* 0.5, and we just did an average of 1000 numbers for each element of `a`.
 There are some fun discussions we could have about testing how random random number generators truly are, but that would take a lot of time.
-If you are interested in this kind of stuff, I would recommend you look into diehard tests.
+If you are interested in this kind of stuff, I would recommend you look into Diehard tests.
-They are a fun suite of tests specifically for random number generation.
+It's a fun suite of tests specifically for random number generation.

-For now, we'll move on and run the same code on the GPU
+For now, we'll move on to the real magic and run the same code on the GPU:

 ```
 julia> AMDGPU.@time for i = 1:1000